WangWenhao0716/BenchUFO/README.md

 print(cosine_similarity(emb_input, emb_output))
 ```
-We expect: the text similarity of this example is 0.485654.
+We expect the text similarity of this example to be 0.486.
+We calculate the average similarity across 10 prompts for each topic.
+A higher similarity score indicates better performance on that specific topic.

 ## Curators
 BenchUFO is created by [Wenhao Wang](https://wangwenhao0716.github.io/) and Professor [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN).